SaraPeyko/MonteCarloMethodsSimulation/README.md

 5. Discount the price found in step 4 to t = 0

 When the number of time and simulation are larger, it gives the more accurate result.

-However, it sometimes doesn't guarantee time and simulation will produce better results.